 The maximum value that a variable of type Py_ssize_t can take is implementation defined and documented by sys.maxsize.

 6.57.2 Guidance to language users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

 Follow the guidance contained in ISO/IEC 24772-1 subclause 6.57.5.